- John Appleby made bold predictions on HANA.

 Secondly, HANA does not qualify as innovative, as we covered in How to Understand Fake Innovation in SAP HANA.

 Your accusation is pretty damning – you are accusing SAP of deliberately withholding IBM innovations from their customers.
 This isn’t the SAP that I know, and they immediately certified DB2 10.5.
 As you say, the IBM DB2 team and SAP NetWeaver team have a close working relationship.
 Hopefully someone at SAP can chime in on this.

 I suspect that this is not the case and that the reality is that the DB2/BW team missed the drop for the last SP Stacks of NetWeaver in Aug/Sept and therefore they will have to wait until the next releases in Jan/Feb (there’s a specific calendar week for each NetWeaver release).
 The NetWeaver team has a published schedule at https://service.sap.com/sp-stacks (login required) and unfortunately when a sub-team misses a deadline, that code does not make it out to customers.”

-Appleby points out that HANA has 24 months of stability behind it, which we know at this point in time is untrue, as Chris’ earlier statement about HANA downtime is quite true.
-HANA at this time did not have a single month of stability behind it.
+Appleby points out that HANA has 24 months of stability behind it, which we know at this point is untrue, as Chris’ earlier statement about HANA downtime is quite true.
+HANA, at this time, did not have a single month of stability behind it.